-6 Students enrolled as an Advanced Learner at their K-8 school will be continued without having to reapply.
+&lt;sup>6 Students enrolled as an Advanced Learner at their K-8 school will be continued without having to reapply.

-7 This occurs when a student is new to the district after the testing deadline has passed, enrolls from another public school district, and can document comparable eligibility and participation in that district's similar program for gifted students.
+&lt;sup>7This occurs when a student is new to the district after the testing deadline has passed, enrolls from another public school district, and can document comparable eligibility and participation in that district's similar program for gifted students.